memfault/interrupt/_posts/2024-03-29-diving-into-jtag-part-4.md

 In the previous article of this series, we briefly touched on how `.bsd` files written in Boundary Scan Description Language (BSDL) describe the structure of the boundary scan chain and the instruction set.
-In this article, we will examine this language's syntax more closely before seeing how they are leveraged in JTAG testing in the next article.
+In this article, we will examine this language's syntax more closely before seeing how `.bsd` files are leveraged in JTAG testing in the next article.

 <!-- excerpt end -->